Government Failure

 Legislative Process

 Another major cause of government failure is the legislative process itself, since it allows legislators to insert preferential items into large complex bills where other representatives are forced to either vote for or against the bill as a whole — they have no line-item veto.
 This is the means of getting pork barrel projects financed.
-Legislators cannot approve the bill without also approving the line items, so if the overall bill is desirable, then legislators will probably approve the bill in spite of the objectionable line items.
+Legislators cannot approve the bill without also approving the line items, so if the overall bill is desirable, then legislators will probably approve the bill despite the objectionable line items.

 Bureaucracy Inefficiency and Corruption

 A private enterprise must be efficient; otherwise, it may go bankrupt or its profits may be small.
-However, public agencies do not have to concern themselves with viability or profitability, and since most of them are paid by the hour, they have little interest in efficiency.
+However, public agencies need not concern themselves with viability or profitability, and since most of their workers are paid by the hour, they have little interest in efficiency.
 To make matters worse, many public employees are represented by unions, whose objective is to preserve jobs and to prevent the firing of its people.
 So public employees are not too concerned about losing their job, either, since there is little chance of that.
 Unions generally oppose automation, since it reduces jobs, even though it will save taxpayers money.
 Furthermore, public employees rarely concern themselves with costs.
 After all, who has not heard of the $600 toilet seats purchased by the Pentagon.

 Many, if not most, governments of the world are characterized as corrupt because many public employees seek bribes to do their jobs.
 Complex rules and regulations require the assent of several government agencies before anything can be done, so, because of their monopoly position created by law, they can dillydally until the taxpayer pays an additional sum to expedite service.
 For instance, before a restaurant can open in most places, it needs a license.
 Public employees can delay the granting of the license until the restaurateur pays a bribe; otherwise, the restaurant may not open to conduct business.